Green Party of Ontario: 2009: New leader

-De Jong announced his resignation as leader on 16 May 2009, at the Green Party of Ontario Annual General Meeting.
-A leadership and policy convention was held 13–15 November 2009 in London, Ontario.

-Following his resignation, de Jong was replaced by Toronto entrepreneur Mike Schreiner, who was the sole candidate in the party's leadership race.
-The Greens failed to win seats in the subsequent 2011 and 2014 provincial elections, though Schreiner received 19% of the vote in Guelph in 2014.
+Eighteen months later, at the annual general meeting held 16 May 2009, de Jong announced his resignation as leader.
+Deputy leader Judy Smith-Torrie described de Jong as being the embodiment of Green values and lifestyle.
+A leadership and policy convention was held 13–15 November 2009 in London, Ontario, and Mike Schreiner, a Toronto entrepreneur who was the sole candidate, became the party's new leader.
+Schreiner committed to be the party's first full-time leader (during his 16-year tenure, de Jong worked part-time as a school teacher).
+Though he had placed third, ahead of the NDP, in the March 2009 Haliburton—Kawartha Lakes—Brock by-election (in which Conservative leader John Tory was defeated), Schreiner was initially undecided on where he would run in the 2011 general election.

+20112014

+The party's popularity sank back to 2003 levels in the 2011 election, a tightly contested race between the Conservatives and ruling Liberals.
+The Greens campaigned on community food programs, local farming initiatives, sustainable health care and environmental issues, and saw increases in membership and fundraising.
+But they were disadvantaged by exclusion from the televised leaders' debate, and by the Liberals' environmentally-friendly platform, which probably co-opted green votes.
+Although Leader Mike Schreiner finished with about 9% of the vote in the Simcoe-Grey riding, where he placed 4th, the party's overall share was less than 3%.

+In the 2014 election the party regained some ground and received 235,911 votes or 4.89% province-wide, and Schreiner picked up almost 20% of the vote in his riding of Guelph.
+But the Greens had yet to win a seat in the legislature.

 2018: Breakthrough

-In the 2018 provincial election, their third election under leader Mike Schreiner, the party ran on a platform of investing in green jobs and clean energy, rolling out a universal basic income, and investing in mental health services.
+In the 2018 election, their third with Mike Schreiner as leader, the party ran on a platform of investing in green jobs and clean energy, rolling out a universal basic income, and investing in mental health services.
 The party ran a full slate of candidates including over 50% women for the first time.
-Schreiner was excluded from the televised leaders debates, which led to an unsuccessful campaign by Fair Debates to encourage media to reverse the decisions.
+Schreiner was excluded from the televised leaders' debates, which led to an unsuccessful campaign by Fair Debates to encourage media to reverse the decisions.

 In 2018, party leader Mike Schreiner became the first Green MPP elected to the Ontario Legislature.

 In May 2018, a month ahead of that year's general election, the Toronto Star editorial board endorsed Schreiner as the best candidate in Guelph and said that he was "the most forthright leader in the campaign for the 7 June Ontario election."
 Schreiner was also endorsed by the Guelph Mercurys editorial board in an op-ed, "Mike Schreiner is the candidate most worthy of representing Guelph provincially," citing ten reasons to vote for Schreiner.

 Schreiner's campaign proved successful, and he was elected as the first ever Green MPP in Ontario history.
 He captured 45 per cent of the vote in the Guelph riding, more than doubling the previous percentage and nearly tripling his raw vote numbers.